-Stretching before practice or before a match is super common.
+Stretching before practice or a match is super common.

-In fact, as I sit here and think back, I’m finding it hard to remember a time when I didn’t stretch either at the start of practice or before a match.
+In fact, as I sit here and think back, I’m finding it hard to remember a time when I didn’t stretch before either.

 But did you ever stop to think about whether or not this common warm-up practice was having a positive impact on your performance?

-Well, hopefully this post will help provide more insight on it…
+Hopefully this post will help provide more insight on it.

 What The Research Says: